 Who may apply for admission to the College of Law?

-Anyone who has finished or is finishing a four-year bachelor’s degree in the arts or sciences from a recognized college or university may apply for admission.
-Any applicant may take the LAE only three (3) times.
+Anyone who has finished or is finishing a four-year bachelor’s degree in the arts or sciences from a Commission on Higher Education (CHED) recognized college or university, is qualified to take the examination upon prior application, proper identification and registration.

 To qualify for enrollment, an applicant must have earned the following units in his or her undergraduate program:

 (Note: A maximum deficiency of nine (9) units is strictly imposed prior to admission.)